New South Wales Tulloch suburban carriage stock: History

 In 1940, 24 first series power cars and 24 trailer cars were built by Tulloch Limited for the New South Wales Government Railways.

 They were built as a response to help run the newly electrified East Hills line and the opening of the Cronulla line in 1939.

 Due to the higher passenger loads and further lines having been opened, the operating suburban trains proved to be insufficient for the network and so more trains had to be commissioned.
-By 1957, 203 new carriages had been built, with the first carriages entering service in 1940.

-When the first Tulloch double deck carriages were built in 1964, the plan was to only put them in the Comeng single deck sets since the power cars had more tractive capability.
-However, the Tulloch power cars proved that they, the Standard, and even the Bradfield motor cars could handle pulling them and so 80 were put into single deck sets with manual doors which included the Tullochs.
-The Comeng trailers were shuffled into the manual door sets after having their power operated door equipment removed.

-Between 1968 and 1975, some power cars were fitted with two motor air suspended bogies.
-These were renumbered upwards by 4000, e.g. C3453 became C7453.
+The next batch were not built for another 11 years due to a shortage in steel following World War II.
+In 1951, a further three first series power cars were delivered, followed between May 1952 and March 1956 by 47 second series power cars, Between July 1950 and October 1957, 105 trailer cars were built.